grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/13 Session recording - HAR support.md

 **Install the har-to-k6 converter**

-A prerequisite is to have installed NodeJS.
+A prerequisite is to have installed NodeJS (version >=11.0.0).
 To install the converter, you can use `npm`:

 ```bash
 $ npm install -g har-to-k6